 When working with the design software, simplify your view to see split planes and return paths between the boards.
 If the digital signal must cross a split in the power reference plane, use one or two plane decoupling capacitors (100nF) to close the offending signal.

-Another rule of thumb is to avoid routing traces in parallel and broadside as they cause greater amounts of PCB crosstalk than those routed side-by-side.
+Another rule of thumb is to avoid routing traces in parallel and broadside as they cause greater amounts of PCB crosstalk than those routed perpendicular.
 Since traces are wider than they are thick, they pick up more radiation when on top of each other.

 The example above of a parallel trace design is a poor practice.